fmaste/Haskell/Nix.md

 contains other Nix packages, the build script and command line, environment variables for the build script, destination directory, etc***.
-Nix tries very hard to ensure that Nix expressions are deterministic: evaluating a Nix expression twice should yield the same result.
+Nix tries very hard to ensure that Nix expressions are deterministic: evaluating a Nix expression with the same inputs twice should yield the same result.

 \* If you are curious reader, the big ***if*** in this last sentence is solved with what Nix calls Flakes.